Wayla/spinning/README.md

 ### Spinning()

-Create a new fullscreen spinner overlay and attach it to the `<body>`.
+Create a new fullscreen spinner overlay and attach it to `<body>` when it's loaded.

 ### Spinning#remove()